sncosmo/sncosmo/docs/simulation.rst

 ==========

 First, define a set of "observations".
 These are the properties of our
-obsevations: the time, bandpass and depth.
+observations: the time, bandpass and depth.

 .. code:: python